cartrawler/cartrawler.github.io/docs/ios/customisation/supplierBenefits.md

 {: .no_toc }

 On the vehicles list a banner may be shown to the user to allow them to apply some promo/discount codes.
-This banner can be customized as you wish as described below:
+This banner can be customized as you wish as described below.

 <details open markdown="block">
   <summary>